 What happens if there is a problem during my pregnancy or birth?

 Midwives specialize in normal pregnancy, labor, and birth.
 We focus on creating healthy women and families to prevent complications.
 All midwives work with a collaborating Ob/Gyn to discuss complications and transfer high-risk clients.
 If complications arise during your pregnancy, we may consult one of the collaborating physicians, have you make a visit with the physician, or transfer your care to the hospital- based physicians.
 During birth we carefully monitor both the mother and baby.
 If we sense the potential for a complication, we do not hesitate to transfer care to the hospital.
 Our goal is a healthy mom and a healthy baby.
 We would never jeopardize safety to have a birth center birth.
 Our collaborating physicians are at Christiana Care Hospital.
 We are trained to recognize and manage emergencies, should they arise.
-The Birth Center is located half a block from a hospital, and in the case of an emergency, we can have you in the hospital in minutes.
+The Birth Center is located down the street from Christiana Care, and in the case of an emergency, we can have you in the hospital in minutes.

 What is HypnoBirthing?

 HypnoBirthing is a method of using deep relaxation, slow breathing patterns and self-guided release of endorphins (the body’s natural opiates), to help the birthing mother enjoy an un-medicated, safe and gentle birth, often more quickly and without pain.
 Classes are offered at The Birth Center for an additional fee.
 See Classes and Groups for details.

 If you are newly pregnant, congratulations!!!
 You should schedule your first prenatal visit for about the 8th-10th week of pregnancy.
 That is about six weeks after your first missed period.

 Currently due to Covid-19 restrictions we are allowing two support people with the requirement that the second person be vaccinated to Covid-19.